-During winter, vehicles are not permitted to go any further than TBJ, and all 2-wheel drives must carry chains when travelling to this point.
+During winter, vehicles are not permitted to go any further than TBJ, and all 2WD vehicles must carry chains when travelling to this point.

 In summer, all vehicles can continue further up the mountain via The Circuit Road.
 The Circuit Road is 47km long and winds throughout the various sub-alpine and alpine forests around Mt Stirling.
-It is a gravel road but still accessible by 2-wheel drive vehicles.
+It is a gravel road but still accessible by 2WD vehicles.